-Below is a sample of some of the online textile courses commonly offered by various colleges and universities as part of degree programs in fashion and textiles.
+Here we'll take a look at a sampling of online textile courses commonly offered by colleges and universities as part of degree programs in fashion and textiles:

-- Introduction to Textiles Course: This course provides an overview of the different types of textiles, including their fibers, structures, characteristics and uses.
-Animal, plant, mineral and synthetic sources are covered, in addition to the general textile families.
+- An Introduction to Textiles course provides an overview of the different types of textiles, including their fibers, structures, characteristics, and uses.
+Animal, plant, mineral, and synthetic sources are covered, in addition to the general textile families.
 Students are also introduced to the textile industry and various professions in the field.

-- Textile History Course: This course provides an in-depth look at textile use throughout history, from ancient origins to the present.
+- Students enrolled in a Textile History course get an in-depth look at textile use throughout history, from ancient origins to the present.
 The economic and technical history of textiles is discussed, along with the role of textiles in political and social contexts.
 This includes an online discussion of stylistic variations over time and among cultures.
 Finally, an overview of the evolution of production and manufacturing methods is presented.

-- Textile Forecasting and Marketing Course: Online students enrolled in this course learn how to identify trends in the design and fashion industries in order to anticipate demands for all sectors of the textile chain.
+- In a Textile Forecasting and Marketing course, students learn how to identify trends in the design and fashion industries in order to anticipate demands for all sectors of the textile chain.
 Students learn how doing so can increase productivity and sales.
-Properties such as color, texture and design are considered, as well as past buying patterns.
+Properties such as color, texture, and design are considered, as are past buying patterns.
 Students also learn the importance of keeping abreast of new textile and fabric technologies.

-- Textile Technology and Fiber Science Course: The chemical structure of fibers and polymers, processes of converting fibers into textiles and performance testing methods are covered in this course.
-Students learn about different types of natural and manufactured fibers and how they are classified, as well as the differences in composition, properties and utilization.
+- A course focusing on Textile Technology and Fiber Science covers the chemical structure of fibers and polymers, the process of converting fibers into textiles, and performance testing methods.
+Students learn about different types of natural and manufactured fibers and how they are classified, as well as the differences in composition, properties, and utilization.

-- Textile Design Course: This course introduces students to the various techniques used in textile design.
-Students learn how to construct their own textile designs using the techniques learned.
+- The objective of a Textile Design course is to introduce students to the various techniques used in textile design.
+Students get experience constructing their own textile designs using the techniques learned.